 - All shredders are not the same.
 Some shredders will produce pieces large enough that information could be recovered off of them, and even reconstructed to partial documents.
 While in most cases, off-site shredding will have shredders built to destroy documents more effectively than mobile shredders, this isn’t always true.
 Your best bet?
 Ask to see a sample of shredded material to gauge the level of destruction yourself.

-- How difficult to destroy is your media?
+- How difficult is it to destroy your media?
 If you only have paper products that need destroying, either mobile or off-site should work just fine for you.
 On the other hand, some types of media are just more difficult to destroy – such as CDs, DVDs, plastic, microfiche, etc. If you have this type of media to destroy, be absolutely positive that you ascertain the shredder can destroy them.
 In most cases, off-site shredding can handle this type of media easier than mobile shredding.

 - The more sensitive the documents, the more important it is to have it destroyed in a tightly controlled environment.
 This is one of the areas that the decision is subjective.
 If you’re more comfortable having the shredding occur onsite, where you can monitor it yourself, then you’ll be more comfortable with a mobile shredding company.
 If, however, you dislike this idea, you’ll probably want to use an off-site shredding company.